Erquint/DNS_to_DoH_proxy/readme.md

 # DNS_to_DoH_proxy

-This is essentially a Ruby DNS server and DNS/SNI-less DoH client stapled together.
+This is essentially a gemless Ruby DNS server and DNS/SNI-less DoH client stapled together.

 ## Proxy..?